carlaKC/sim-ln/README.md

 }
 ```

+*Note that IP addresses are not currently supported.*

 Nodes can be identified by an arbitrary string ("Alice", "CLN1", etc) or
 by their node public key.
 If a valid public key is provided it *must*
 match the public key reported by the node.